evan-rasmussen/second-brain/000 Zettelkasten/Closed Guard.md

 * As the top player, do not stick your arms too far up on the bottom player, otherwise you will get armbared.
 Try to keep "T-Rex arms".

 ## Pulling Closed Guard
+1. From standing position, get a collar and sleeve grip.
+2. Post the leg that is on the sleeve grip side onto the opponent's hip.
+3. As you fall to the ground, pull the oppenent down using your collar grip, breaking their posture.
+4. Once your back hits the ground, shoot your hips up to your opponent's hips, using the collar grip side foot to wrap around their back.
+Finish by locking your legs.

 ## Escaping/Passing Closed Guard
 * [[Elbow Drive Escape]] into [[Double Under Pass]]